Rethinking the Roles of Large Language Models in Chinese Grammatical Error Correction

 Motivated by the above intuitions, we believe that LLMs can be leveraged to provide high-quality explanations and accurate evaluations for small CGEC models.
 Therefore, we propose an \textbf{EX}planation-\textbf{A}ug\textbf{M}ented training framework (\textbf{\ourmethod{}}) and a \textbf{SE}mantic-incorporated \textbf{E}valuation framework (\textbf{\oureval{}}) for CGEC based on LLMs.
 Specifically, (1) \ourmethod{} mines broad explanation information (including error types, reference corrections, and error explanations) related to grammatically incorrect sentences from LLMs, and then utilizes mined information to enhance the training of small models, thereby ultimately improving the CGEC performance of small models.
-(2) \oureval{} requires LLMs to balance the edits annotated in the golden data with the evaluated model's edits that do not alter the original semantics of the input sentence.
+(2) \oureval{} requires LLMs to balance the edits annotated in the golden data with the evaluated model's edits, ensuring they do not alter the original semantics of the input sentence.
 This ensures more accurate and comprehensive evaluation results that consider both grammar and semantics.
 Extensive experiments and detailed analyses demonstrate the effectiveness and competitiveness of our proposed methods.
-In summary, our technical contributions and impacts are in three folds: \begin{itemize} \item We propose \ourmethod{}, which utilizes LLMs as the explainer to enhance the training of small models, and \oureval{}, which aims to empower the evaluation of more subjective CGEC tasks through the intervention of LLMs. \item \textbf{For CGEC field}, we reposition the roles of LLMs to give full play to the strengths of LLMs and promote the adaptation of LLMs to the CGEC task. \item \textbf{For LLMs community}, our work explores collaborative cooperation between LLMs and small models on downstream tasks and, to a certain extent, reveals how LLMs and small models coexist and prosper in the future. \end{itemize}
+In summary, our technical contributions and impacts are in four folds: \begin{itemize} \item We propose \oureval{}, which aims to empower the evaluation of more subjective CGEC tasks through the intervention of LLMs. \item We propose \ourmethod{}, which utilizes LLMs as explainers to enhance the training of small models.
+This approach enables small models not only to surpass LLMs on traditional metrics but also to demonstrate competitive performance under our proposed \oureval{}. \item \textbf{For CGEC field}, we reposition the roles of LLMs to give full play to the strengths of LLMs and promote the adaptation of LLMs to the CGEC task. \item \textbf{For LLMs community}, our work explores collaborative cooperation between LLMs and small models on downstream tasks and, to a certain extent, reveals how LLMs and small models can coexist and thrive in the future. \end{itemize}